 - Launch the Photos app on your Mac.

-- Click Photos in the top left of the menu bar and select Preferences (or just click cmd and , on the keyboard).
+- Click Photos in the top left of the menu bar and select Preferences (or click the Command and , keys on the keyboard).

 - Click the iCloud tab.

-If this is the first time you are launching Photos on Mac in macOS Catalina, you may need to make sure that the System Photo Library is on before you can enable the iCloud Photos option.
+If this is the first time you are launching Photos on Mac in macOS Catalina or later, you may need to make sure that the System Photo Library is on before you can enable the iCloud Photos option.

-When you have the iCloud Photos option enabled on your Mac, you will want to make sure that it's also enabled on your iPhone or iPad.
+When you have the iCloud Photos option enabled on your Mac, you will want to ensure that it's also enabled on your iPhone or iPad.

 - Launch Settings on your iPhone.